 Summary of Unit Specification Structure (A-level Edexcel Economics A 9EC0):

 From 2015/16, the A level is structured into four coherent themes to support teaching and learning:

 - Theme 1 introduces students to markets and market failure

 - Theme 2 introduces students to the UK economy, focusing on performance and policies

 - Theme 3 explores business behaviour and the labour market

 - Theme 4 considers a global perspective

 Young Enterprise is coordinated by the department.
 Students set up their own business and compete against other teams locally, regionally and nationally.
 They learn about all the functions of a business, and formulate, implement and review their business strategies.
 At the end of the year they produce a report and presentation to judges from Young Enterprise.
 The school has won a range from prizes in the past based on our entrepreneurial flair and ability to make a lot of money.
-Young Enterprise is open to all students in Year 12, not just those who do Economics.
+Young Enterprise is open to all students in Year 12, not just those who do Business or Economics.